AEPKILL/husky-di/docs/apis.md

   ref: true
 })

-// It will be resolved only when used. logRef.current.log()
+// It will be resolved only when used and cache the value. logRef.current.log()

 ```